Freiling87/CCU/CCU/Scratchpad.md

 New
 ###			C	00 Move all Interface/Layer strings to an enum or string const
 e.g. "Objects" "PatrolPoints" etc.
+###			C	00 Use Traverse to access subfields of private
 ###			C	Alt + Security Cam - Highlight Visible Tiles
 New
 ###			H	Alt + NumKeys, NumPad - Menu Trails